jashrathod/jashrathod.github.io/_posts/2020-11-05-basic-understanding-of-types-of-artificial-intelligence-for-providing-ingenious-solutions.md

 using AI in their businesses or are having plans to begin in the quarters to come.
 It wouldn’t be wrong to say:

 {: .box-note}
-“dot-ai is the new dot-com.” <br/ > - Jash Rathod
+“dot-ai is the new dot-com.” <br /> - Jash Rathod

 In my [previous post](https://jashrathod.github.io/2020-10-12-simplifying-artificial-intelligence/), we explored, in a general sense, what AI is.
 If you haven’t explored it yet, feel free to check it out by clicking on the following link: [Simplifying Artificial Intelligence](https://jashrathod.github.io/2020-10-12-simplifying-artificial-intelligence/).